JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-mail-inbox-message.png)

-Now we get email from a TTN device.
+Now we get an email from a TTN device.
 But you are free to play with Microsoft Flow.
 For example, you can alter the condition or you can add more steps to sent the telemetry to.
 Be creative.

 This concludes this part of the workshop.
 Thank you for checking out Microsoft Flow.
 You have now acquired your IoT chops!